mendersoftware/mender-docs/06.Artifact-creation/05.Create-a-Delta-update-Artifact/docs.md

 pass only the difference between the two images.

 To generate binary delta Artifacts, you must start with two full file system Artifacts.
-You can use [Yocto](https://hub.mender.io/t/robust-delta-update-rootfs/1144?target=_blank), [mender-convert](../../03.Devices/03.Debian-family/docs.md), or any mechanism of your choice to create the images.
-You can generate a binary default Artifact with the following command.
+You can use [Yocto](https://hub.mender.io/t/robust-delta-update-rootfs/1144?target=_blank), [mender-convert](../../04.System-updates-Debian-family/02.Convert-a-Mender-Debian-image/docs.md), or any mechanism of your choice to create the images.
+You can generate an binary default Artifact with the following command.

 ```bash
 ./mender-binary-delta-generator \